What Is The Basic Assumption Of Situational Leadership?

 Hersey and Blanchard’s Situational Leadership Model

-One of the most established situational leadership frameworks.
-It identifies four leadership styles and argues that influential leaders adapt their style based on subordinates’ maturity and the task’s specifics.
-The four styles are:
+It is probably one of the most well-recognized situational leadership models.
+It describes four styles of leading and insists that effective leaders choose their style according to two factors: the subordinates’ level of maturity and the task specifics.
+The styles are:

 • Telling/Directing – High direction, low support.
 For subordinates with low readiness.

 • Selling/Coaching – High direction and high support.
-For subordinates with some competence but low commitment.
+This is for subordinates with some competence but low commitment.

-• Delegating – Low direction and support.
-For subordinates with high competence and commitment.
+• I am delegating – Low direction and support for subordinates with high competence and commitment.

 Fiedler’s Contingency Model